 To determine the life of ink and toner cartridges, we don't use the cartridges that come with the printer – they're often only partially full.
 Instead, we:

-- Buy full sets of high-capacity cartridges and run the printers almost continuously.
+- Buy full sets of the most commonly purchased cartridges and run the printers almost continuously.

 - We print as many text, spreadsheet and photo pages as possible from separate sets of cartridges until at least one cartridge runs out of ink.

 - Where possible, any 'low ink' warnings are bypassed.